 This study investigated a coaching process in which state educational representatives (SEAs) and WIDA staff engaged during 2012.
 The purpose was to enhance the quality of the professional development offered by states to their educators.

 This research brief reports preliminary results from a study of teachers’ successful experiences engaging ELLs in collaborative learning with peers.

-This research project explored the patterns of district-level ELL “growth” for the 2007-2011 time-period and identified the existence of “high-flying” and “low-cruising” districts within ACCESS in terms of ELL growth.
+This research project explored the patterns of district-level ELL “growth” for the 2007-2011 time period and identified the existence of “high-flying” and “low-cruising” districts within ACCESS for ELLs in terms of ELL growth.